Triggered: A triggered incident is an incident detected and stored by GitGuardian but not yet investigated by a member of your dashboard.

 - this is low risk secret

 Ignoring an incident means that you don't want GitGuardian to consider it anymore.
-In case a new occurrence appears for an incident that has been ignored, GitGuardian won't reopen this incident and won't alert you.
+If a new occurrence appears for an ignored incident, GitGuardian will not reopen it or alert you.

 As explained in the section How GitGuardian works, GitGuardian scans every commit in real-time and sends an alert upon detection of a new incident.
 All the members of the dashboard are alerted by email, and on their alerting integrations, in order to tackle the new incident as quickly as possible.

-Note that for incidents detected thanks to historical scanning, we do not send an alert per incident but rather a recap by email of all the incidents discovered on a given historical scan.
+Note that for incidents detected thanks to historical scanning, we do not send an alert per incident but rather an email recap with all the incidents discovered on a given historical scan.

 As mentioned above, all the members of the dashboard receive alert upon regression of an already-resolved incident.

 Investigation and remediation of an incident can take some time.
 So let your teammates know that you are currently working on a given incident, by declaring the assignee, in order not to duplicate work within your team.